Finding the Mapleton Tramline today

 42

-The formation continues to climb along the side of this promontory, heading south, then west and south again.
-It swings right through 170 degrees across a gully, at the point where the promontory joins the Highworth escarpment, and then heads north, climbing along that escarpment to the summit at Doig's Point.
+The formation continues to climb along the side of this spur, heading south, then west and south again.
+It swings right through 170 degrees across a gully, at the point where the spur joins the Highworth escarpment, and then heads north, climbing along that escarpment to the summit at Doig's Point.
 This part of the climb is shown by two smaller white dots in the distance at right in the photo above, and three white dots in the foreground of the photo below.

 The deep cutting where the tramway passed under Kureelpa Falls Road was filled in about forty years ago.
 The entrance of the house at No. 103 on that road is on the alignment, and on the opposite, west side of the road, a driveway curving downhill round to the north-west is exactly on the tramway centre-line.
 This is the top of Doig's Bank.